Zoestart/JAVA2022/Weekly Workbooks/01 Introduction to OOP/README.md

 This is installed on the lab machines for your convenience, however you may wish to install it on your own computer.
 Now is a good time to attempt this - before we get too busying understanding the features and concepts of Java.
 Some of the installation steps are platform-specific, so we have provided separate videos for getting started with IntelliJ on
-<a href="https://mediasite.bris.ac.uk/Mediasite/Play/eb4047f525c642de8b4bef98c006c2c21d" target="_blank">Ubuntu</a>,
+<a href="https://web.microsoftstream.com/video/608b2c4c-1834-4429-9c86-bf19530c7f3a" target="_blank">Ubuntu</a>,
-<a href="https://mediasite.bris.ac.uk/Mediasite/Play/da355bec145b4c7fa2940738340a454a1d" target="_blank">Windows</a> and
+<a href="https://web.microsoftstream.com/video/382a7600-3940-4415-a680-002de6960b99" target="_blank">Windows</a> and
 <a href="https://mediasite.bris.ac.uk/Mediasite/Play/8822c0d46676424497d55a11ac01f8e21d" target="_blank">Mac OSX</a>.

 **Hints & Tips:**
-Note: In the videos we illustrate the installation process with Java 11 - it is probably wise to use the most recent version of Java (version 19).
+Note: In the videos we illustrate the installation and project creation process with a particular version of Java.
+You may have different versions of Java installed on your computer - just pick the most recent version (version 17 is typical, but anything 11 or greater is fine !)

 #